WilliamDartois/new_r-blogdown/content/_index.md

 ---
-action_label: Read More &rarr;
+action_label: More details about the platform &rarr;
 action_link: /about
 action_type: text
-description: Here you will be able to see what we do at the platform.
+description:
+  This website is only dedicated to the bioinformatic platform.
+To see more details about the work of the labex cortex, please click on the above brain icon.

+  We are happy to share with you what we do at the platform.
+It includes how we manage to analyse Single-cell and Single-nuclei data using R/Python packages (Seurat, SingleR etc.), but also good bioinformatics publications and more.

+  To collaborate, contact us in the contact section.

 image_left: false
 images:
-- img/LABEX_CORTEX_3.jpg
+- img/lbxcrtx.jpg
 show_action_link: true
 show_social_links: true
-subtitle: Labex Cortex bioinformatics section's website !
+subtitle: Labex Cortex Bioinformatic platform website !
-text_align_left: true
+text_align_left: false
-title: Welcome
+title: LABEX CORTEX
 type: home
 ---

 ** index doesn't contain a body, just front matter above.
 See index.html in the layouts folder **